xR86/scenario-example/docker-primer/step1.md

 `docker run -t hello-world`{{execute}}
 `docker start <name>`

+Connect to a container (attach a bash to the docker instance and login):
+`docker exec -it <name> bash`

 Stop a currently active container (container is listed in `docker ps`):
 `docker stop <name>`